hdShang/arxiv-daily/docs/eess-SY/2025-08-05/papers/250803647v1-improving-q-learning-for-real-world-control-a-case-study-in-series-h.md

 ---
 layout: default
-title: Improving Q-Learning for Real-World Control: A Case Study in Series Hybrid Agricultural Tractors
+title: "Improving Q-Learning for Real-World Control: A Case Study in Series Hybrid Agricultural Tractors"
 ---

 # Improving Q-Learning for Real-World Control: A Case Study in Series Hybrid Agricultural Tractors